Intro: Configurations

 C.view()

 Let’s add a second panda, but to avoid frame name conflicts we prefix all frame names.
 That’s often important when importing multiple models into a single configuration.
-We can then also move the second robot simply by redefining the position of its base frame.
+We can move the second robot simply by redefining the position of its base frame.

 [ ]: